-KVR Trail Challenge segments accomplished by this hike are: 54 & 55
+KVR Trail Challenge segments accomplished by this hike are: 54 & 55.

 HIKES TO HANSON ROCK (map)

-Start from Maintenance Building, off Corps Rd.
-Follow West Ridge Trail (Snowmobile trail) to the west.
-The trail begins in grass/open areas through prairie plantings, eventually entering woods.
-Follow the trail as it winds through woods.
-Trail descends into Hanson Hollow, near Campsite F. Find the horse trail (Hanson Rock Trail) once you enter a stand of red pines, on left.
-Follow horse trail up to the ridge top (about 500 ft elevation gain).
-At trail junction (#4) turn left on the “Hanson Rock Loop”, for overlook.
-After the loop, continue along Hanson Rock trail as it follows the ridge line, providing additional overlooks.
+Start from the maintenance building off of Corps Road.
+Follow the West Ridge Trail (snowmobile trail) westward.
+The trail begins in grassy open areas through prairie plantings, eventually entering the woods.
+Follow the trail as it winds through forested areas.
+The trail descends into Hanson Hollow near Campsite F. Find the horse trail (Hanson Rock Trail) once you enter a stand of red pines on your left.
+Follow the horse trail up to the ridge top (about 500 feet of elevation gain).
+At trail junction #4, turn left on the Hanson Rock Loop for a great overlook.
+After the loop, continue along Hanson Rock as it follows the ridge line, providing additional overlooks.
 These overlooks are on short spurs off the main trail (they can be missed if not looking for them).
-Continue along the trail as it descends off the ridge returning to West Ridge trail (#2).
+Continue along the trail as it descends off the ridge returning to the West Ridge Trail at intersection #2.
 Turn right (south) on the snowmobile trail to return to the maintenance building.

-KVR Trail Challenge segments accomplished by this hike are: 1, 2, 3
+KVR Trail Challenge segments accomplished by this hike are: 1, 2, 3.

-KVR Trail Challenge segments accomplished by this hike are: 4, 5, 6, 7, 8, 27
+KVR Trail Challenge segments accomplished by this hike are: 4, 5, 6, 7, 8, 27.

-KVR Trail Challenge segments accomplished by this hike are: 2, 3, 4, 5, 7, 10, 11, 12, 14
+KVR Trail Challenge segments accomplished by this hike are: 2, 3, 4, 5, 7, 10, 11, 12, 14.

 LITTLE CANADA - WEISTER CREEK WOODS (map)

-KVR Trail Challenge segments accomplished by this hike are: 6, 10, 11, 12, 14
+KVR Trail Challenge segments accomplished by this hike are: 6, 10, 11, 12, 14.

-KVR Trail Challenge segments accomplished by this hike are: 27& 30
+KVR Trail Challenge segments accomplished by this hike are: 27& 30.

 HAY VALLEY WOODS (map)

-KVR Trail Challenge segments accomplished by this hike are: 51 & 52
+KVR Trail Challenge segments accomplished by this hike are: 51, 52.

-KVR Trail Challenge segments accomplished by this hike are: 50, 51 & 52
+KVR Trail Challenge segments accomplished by this hike are: 50, 51, 52.

 HIKES FROM THE VISITOR CENTER (map)

-Visitor Center Trails (1.5 mile round trip)
+Visitor Center Trails (1.5 miles round-trip)

-KVR Trail Challenge segments accomplished by this hike are: 20, 21, 22 & 23
+KVR Trail Challenge segments accomplished by this hike are: 20, 21, 22, 23.

-Wintergreen Bluff Trail (1.5 mile round trip)
+Wintergreen Bluff Trail (1.5 miles round-trip)

-KVR Trail Challenge segments accomplished by this hike are: 24
+KVR Trail Challenge segments accomplished by this hike are: 24.

 COUNTY HWY P-EAST (map)

-The trail leads along the edge of a wetland and rock ledges, followed by a gradually climb in to hardwood forest.
-A small opening is at the top of the ascent, then back into the woods.
-Continue until you come to intersection 8, keep left through another open stretch.
-You come to County Hwy P. Cross the road and head right/east to Big Valley Rd.
-A short walk along Big Valley Rd leads across Warner Creek, and look for trail on left.
-Follow this trail for 2.5 miles eventually coming to STH 131.
-Cross Hwy 131 and head north/right a short bit and find 9-10 Trail (snowmobile trail) along the south/left side of a field.
-Follow this through woods until you come to Hwy 131 again, at Bridge 10.
-Cross the STH 131 and head east on CTH P for about 0.5 miles, until you reach Cut Off road, turn right and return to the start.
+There are several starting points for this loop, such as Big Valley Road or Landing 10.
+Here, we will start at the trail head on Cut Off Road.
+From County Highway P, turn south on Cut Off Road, cross a small bridge, and look for trail on left about 300 feet from the bridge.
+The trail leads along the edge of a wetland and many rock ledges, followed by a gradually climb in to a hardwood forest.
+A small opening is at the top of the ascent before heading back into the woods.
+Continue until you come to intersection #8, keeping left through another open stretch.
+You then come to County Highway P. Cross the road and head right/east to Big Valley Road.
+A short walk along Big Valley Road leads across Warner Creek; you should look for your trail on the left.
+Follow this trail for 2.5 miles, eventually coming to State Highway 131.
+Cross the highway and head north/right a short bit to find the 9-10 Trail (snowmobile trail) along the south/left side of a field.
+Follow this through the woods until you come to State Highway 131 again at bridge 10.
+Cross the highway and head east on County Highway P for about 0.5 miles until you reach Cut Off Road, where you will turn right and return to the start of your hike.

-KVR Trail Challenge segments accomplished by this hike are: 42, 46, 47 & 49
+KVR Trail Challenge segments accomplished by this hike are: 42, 46, 47, 49.

-Hoot Owl Trail (3 mile loop)
+Hoot Owl Trail (3-mile loop)

-KVR Trail Challenge segments accomplished by this hike are: 43, 44 & 45
+KVR Trail Challenge segments accomplished by this hike are: 43, 44, 45.

 **To avoid the Warner Creek crossing.... from Haugh Rd, turn left on CTH P and then turn right on Scratch Ave.
 Head up the hill and look for the trail on left side of the road.